DragonSenses/Algorithms/LeetCode/52-n-queens-ii/problem.md

 2. **Initialize Solutions Count:**
    - Initiate a local variable `solutions = 0` that represents all the possible solutions that can be obtained from the current board state.

+3. **Iterate Through Columns:**
+   - Iterate through the columns of the current row.
+At each column, we will attempt to place a queen at the square `(row, col)`.

 ### Key Steps

 1. **Placing Queens by Row:**